 BAD CREDIT LOANS IN TEXAS

-Texas has a population of 28.7 million which represents 8.68% of the total US population.
+Texas has a population of 29.2 million in 2021, representing 8.68% of the total U.S. population.
 Some of the major cities in Texas are Houston, San Antonio, Dallas -Fort Worth area.
-Due to the Balcones Fault, the Texas landscape is very diverse - from the canyons and caves, lakes and mountains, and the ocean there is something for everyone to do.
+Due to the Balcones Fault, the Texas landscape is very diverse - from the canyons and caves, lakes and mountains, and the ocean, there is something for everyone to do.

 BAD CREDIT IN TEXAS